 This Facebook mortgage ad is especially effective because it portrays the emotional image of a happy family, that users are instinctively drawn to.
 This ad will most likely appeal to home buyers who are looking to get a mortgage and who are looking forward to building a family.

-How to target audience on Facebook for real estate
+How to target audiences on Facebook for real estate

-When it comes to targeting your ideal real estate audience on Facebook, there are 2 things you can do:
+When it comes to targeting your ideal real estate audience on Facebook, there are two things you can do:

 - Create a new custom audience from scratch;

 - Create a custom audience with a list of existing leads or customers.

 How to target an audience on Facebook for real estate from scratch